harshh0307/ARGUS/README.md

 2. **Detection** — normalize both specs (strip descriptions, sort, keep only semantics), then apply rules: endpoint removed, parameter removed/required/type-changed, response code removed = `breaking`; new endpoints = `additive`.
 3. **Impact** — parse each Python file with `ast`, resolve f-string URLs via constant folding (`BASE = "https://api.github.com"`), match call sites against spec path templates (`/repos/{owner}/{repo}`), and join with breaking changes.
 4. **Fix agent** — a LangGraph agent reads the impact report, proposes a patch, applies it, validates Python syntax, and retries up to `FIX_MAX_ATTEMPTS` times.
 The LLM is any OpenAI-compatible endpoint (Gemini, OpenAI, OpenRouter) with a free-tier fallback on 429 rate limits.
+5. **Semantic guard** — after syntax validation, the agent re-scans the patched content with the AST scanner.
+If the removed endpoint is still called, the patch is rejected and the agent retries with the error as context.
+This prevents no-op patches (LLM echoing the original line) from being pushed.
-5. **PR + CI self-heal** — Argus pushes the fixed files to a branch, opens a PR, and polls the check runs.
+6. **PR + CI self-heal** — Argus pushes the fixed files to a branch, opens a PR, and polls the check runs.
 On failure it extracts the error window from the Actions job log (`##[error]`/`Traceback`), posts it as a PR comment, and re-runs the agent with the error as context — until CI is green or attempts run out.
+7. **Merge-on-green** — with `--merge`, Argus squash-merges the PR when CI passes and deletes the fix branch.
+If merge is rejected (e.g., branch protection), it warns and leaves the PR open.

 ## Demo